Date of Birth: 4/17/2000

 Long Distance (12+ miles)

-John Penland is one of the promising, emerging athletes on the Elite Obstacle Course Racing scene.
+John Penland is one of the most promising, young athletes on the Elite Obstacle Course Racing scene.
 John won the OCR Junior World Championship (15k) in 2017 as well as the 2017 U.S. OCR Junior Championships at both the 3k and 15k distances, and is poised to be a fixture on the podium in OCR for years to come.
-Prior to focusing on obstacle racing, John played 11 years of club soccer and ran Track and Cross-Country for one season.
-This fall, John will attend Colorado State University in Ft.
+Prior to focusing on obstacle racing, John played 11 years of club soccer and ran Track and Cross-Country briefly in high school.
+In the Fall of 2018, John entered Colorado State University in Ft.
 Collins, Colorado to study Biomedical Science, and to take his training and racing to the next level.

 What was your first obstacle race and why did you do it?